Hanno R. Ellenbogen Citizenship Award: Financial component donated to Štěpán Ripka

-Sixteenth - Tony Fitzjohn and Souad Mekhennet
+Sixteenth – Tony Fitzjohn and Souad Mekhennet

-Tony Fitzjohn is a legendary conservationist who worked extensively with George Adamson (of "Born Free" fame) and currently runs a successful sanctuary for rhinos and African wild dogs in Mkomazi National Park in Tanzania.
+Tony Fitzjohn was a conservationist who worked extensively with George Adamson (of "Born Free" fame) and ran a successful sanctuary for rhinos and African wild dogs in Mkomazi National Park in Tanzania.
 Fitzjohn left for Africa in his early twenties and immediately fell in love with the continent.
 He spent 18 years in Kora in northern Kenya releasing lions and other big cats back into the wild.
 In the late 1980s he was invited by Tanzanian government to help to establish a new national park in the area that was then Mkomazi Game Reserve.
 He led the building of the infrastructure and later established and stocked the first successful rhinoceros sanctuary in Tanzania for which he developed dedicated anti-poaching units.
-As he emphasizes close cooperation with neighboring communities, he developed special programmes that allow local children and students to visit Mkomazi National Park and a rhino sanctuary.
+He emphasized the close cooperation with neighboring communities, and developed special programmes that allow local children and students to visit Mkomazi National Park and a rhino sanctuary.

-He provides local communities with clean water supplies, dispensary and Flying Doctor services - with a notable achievement of completing construction of a new secondary school for 400 children.
+The Sanctuary provides local communities with clean water supplies, dispensary and Flying Doctor services - with the notable achievement of completing construction of a new secondary school for 400 children.
 In 2006, Tony Fitzjohn was recognized as an Officer of the Order of the British Empire for his life-time commitment to conservation.
+He died of cancer at 76 in 2022.

 Souad Mekhennet has long been recognized for her coverage of the Arabic-speaking world - especially women's issues.
 She was born in Germany - the daughter of a Turkish mother and Moroccan father.
 She studied international relations, political science, sociology, psychology and history at the University of Frankfurt.
 She also attended the Henri-Nannen School of Journalism in Hamburg, later taking courses at the City University of New York - School of Journalism.
-That led to her career as a reporter for the New York Times.
-Since shortly after September 11, she has been reporting about radical Islamic movements.
+That led to her career as a reporter for The New York Times.
+Since shortly after 11 September, she has been reporting about radical Islamic movements.
 Her articles tell stories of hope, fear and the real life of Muslims throughout the world as Muslim countries undergo dramatic and traumatic changes.
-Currently she is a moderator and public speaker and works for the Washington Post Newspaper, German TV channel ZDF and The Daily Beast.
+Currently she is a moderator and public speaker and works for The Washington Post, German TV channel ZDF and The Daily Beast.
 Mekhennet has been interviewed for various TV and radio shows in the US and Europe.
-She is a visiting fellow at the Weatherhead Centre at Harvard University, and at the School for Advanced and International Studies (SAIS) at the Johns Hopkins University.
+She is a visiting fellow at the Weatherhead Centre at Harvard University, and at the School for Advanced and International Studies (SAIS), at Johns Hopkins University.
 Under great threat to herself, Mekhennet has continued to pursue the plight of peoples in conflict zones.

-Financial Part Donated to Praunheimer Werkstätten and Arthur F. Sniegon
+Financial component donated to Praunheimer Werkstätten and Arthur F. Sniegon

 The financial parts were divided as Souad Mekhennet nominated organizations Praunheimer Werkstätten (working with challenged people) and Die Weisser Ring (Helping the victims of crimes), Tony Fitzjohn nominated Arthur F. Sniegon which is an aspiring conservationist from Czech Republic.